The Enriching Group For Men

 Do You Relate?
 If any of these rings true to you, our coaching group could be an excellent fit for your relationship recovery

-- I just freeze when she’s angry, and I don’t say anything at all.
+- I just freeze when my partner is angry, and I don’t say anything at all.

-- She tells me I just don’t care about her pain, but that’s not true.
+- My partner tells me I just don’t care about their pain, but that’s not true.
 I do care.

-- I can feel defensive when my partner is expressing her hurt or anger, but I just can’t seem to stop myself.
+- I can feel defensive when my partner is expressing their hurt or anger, but I just can’t seem to stop myself.

-- When she’s upset, I just find myself getting angry, and then sometimes I just say what she wants to hear.
+- When their upset, I just find myself getting angry, and then sometimes I just say what they want to hear.

 - I am afraid to do anything.
 I feel like I’m shutting down.

-- I have no idea how to respond to her.
+- I have no idea how to respond to my partner.

-- She is never going to trust me again.
+- My partner is never going to trust me again.
 What’s the point?

-- I know I have hurt her, but when is it going to get better?
+- I know I have hurt my partner, but when is it going to get better?
 I can’t do this dance much longer.

-- I want her to know that I’m sorry, but I am just too afraid to bring it up.
+- I want them to know that I’m sorry, but I am just too afraid to bring it up.

 - I feel like I’m walking on eggshells, and at any moment it’s going to fall apart.

-- I feel so much shame about how I hurt her that I just shut down when I saw her in pain.
+- I feel so much shame about how I hurt my partner that I just shut down when I saw them in pain.

 - Maybe I just can’t be emphatic, and I’m a lost cause.
-Possibly my wife would be better off without me.
+Possibly my partner would be better off without me.

-- I’m not doing anything wrong, but she keeps accusing me and checking everything.
+- I’m not doing anything wrong, but my partner keeps accusing me and checking everything.
 I don’t know what to do.